ACCESS BSF

 Blue Arrow

-• Eligibility: Any graduating Catholic grade school student accepted into an Archdiocese of Washington DC Catholic High School.
+• Eligibility: Any eighth grade Catholic school student in the Archdiocese of Washington DC accepted into an Archdiocese of Washington DC Catholic High School.

 2. Submission of a 1,500-to-2,000-word essay on an African American who influenced the applicant to pursue higher education.

-• Visit ljsf.org for a list of previous winners.
+• Visit lljsf.org for a list of previous winners and Where Are They Now?.

 • Contact: For inquiries about the scholarship, email lljsf@aol.com.